 Link to an article by Maura Ewing:

 No doubt about it, Krasner is one of the most heroic public servants in office in the U.S. today.
 Nothing about Krasner’s policies is “wild” though, and it is quite sad that in this day and age they are “unprecedented” — his policies should probably be the norm not the exception.
+It is, however, important to note that a key factor in Krasner winning office was substantial funding from out-of-towner George Soros.

 Link to a “video” from a symposium by The Modern Money Network about the book The Chickenshit Club: Why the Justice Department Fails to Prosecute Executives (2017) by Jesse Eisinger: